strimzi/strimzi.github.io/_posts/2019-11-01-deploying-debezium-with-kafkaconnector-resource.md

 # Kafka Connect image

-The next step is to [create a Strimzi Kafka Connect image](https://strimzi.io/docs/master/#creating-new-image-from-base-str) with the Debezium connector jar file.
+The next step is to [create a Strimzi Kafka Connect image](https://strimzi.io/docs/master/#creating-new-image-from-base-str) which includes the Debezium MySQL connector and its dependencies.

 First download and extract the Debezium MySQL connector archive
 ```shell